-For the plain concrete, various methods have been proposed to predict its cracking performance, such as fracture tests, numerical methods and mechanical models, different factors are studied to guarantee the prediction reliability.
-Even so, it is still difficult to precisely describe its cracking characteristics.
-Considering the influence of recycled aggregate, the prediction of cracking behavior of RAC become more complex, let alone the RAC with fibers.
-The machine learning methods are novel approaches for prediction issues.
-Pan and Amin tried to use machine learning (ML) to predict the cracking characteristics of RAC, and established several ML models with superior performance.
-However, during the construction of ML models, the physical meaning of model is neglected, the influence of fibers is not considered.
+For plain concrete, various methods have been proposed to predict its cracking performance, such as fracture tests, numerical methods, and mechanical models.
+In addition, different factors have been evaluated to test the reliability of its performance prediction.
+However, precisely describing its cracking characteristics remains difficult.
+Given the effect of the recycled aggregates, predicting the cracking behavior of RAC, especially that of fiber-reinforced RAC, is even more complex.
+Machine learning (ML) methods are novel approaches for prediction problems.
+Pan and Amin used ML to predict the cracking characteristics of RAC and established several ML models with superior performance.
+However, during the construction of the ML models, the physical meaning of the models was neglected, and the effect of any reinforcing fibers was not considered.

-In this study, the existed mechanical models and physical experiment are adopted to assist the machine learning approaches, and try to precisely predict the cracking behavior of RAC.
-The whole paper is arranged as follows, (1) Chap.
-2 mainly describes the construction of database with the help of physical theories; (2) Chap.
-3 illustrates several machine learning algorithms used in the current study; (3) Chap.
-4 mainly presents the construction process of predictive models.
-(4) Chap.
-5 tests the performance of predictive models with mathematical and physical method.
-(5) Chap.
-6 draws the conclusions.
+In this study, the existing mechanical models and the results of physical experiments are adopted to improve the ML approaches with the aim of predicting the cracking behavior of RAC accurately.
+The rest of the paper is arranged as follows: Section 2 mainly describes the construction of a database based on physical theories; Section 3 illustrates the various ML algorithms used in this study; Section 4 mainly presents the construction process of predictive models; Section 5 describes the results of tests performed using the predictive models and compares them with those of mathematical and physical methods; and finally Section 6 lists the conclusions.